New Evidence Leads To Arrests In Kristin Smart's Murder Case

 by herself, which is pretty amazing,” she said.

 We spoke to the family spokesperson who tells CBS13 Kristin’s parents aren’t talking to the media and are asking for respect and privacy.
 A note outside their home also asked people to give them space, but they did share a long, heartfelt statement saying: “We honor Kristin today and those who worked with unparalleled tenacity and dedication to bring us this day.
-Without Kristin in our life, there will never be justice, but we will pray for peace.”MORE NEWS: A Timeline In The Disappearance Of Kristin Smart
+Without Kristin in our life, there will never be justice, but we will pray for peace.”MORE NEWS: Watch The Derek Chauvin Trial Live

 And Kristin’s remain still have not been found, but the sheriff did say that there are new developments that, he believes, will bring them closer to finding her.